lcp

 A Japan itinerary can take as many forms as you can imagine, and can last as long or short as your time available to spend in Japan.
 Some of my favorite trips have comprised just one week in Japan, though I’ve also traveled for three weeks or even one month in Japan and still felt, at the end, like I could’ve kept going.

-In general, I’d say that if you plan to shirk famous places in Japan for more than a couple of the underrated places in Japan I’ve listed in this post (on the same trip, anyway), you should aim to spend at least two weeks in Japan.
-On the other hand, while it’s difficult to make heads or tales of the off-the-beaten-path San’in region on a shorter trip, à la carte weekend trips to places like Kanazawa and Nagasaki are totally doable.
+In general, I’d say that if you plan to shirk famous places in Japan for more than a couple of the underrated places in Japan I’ve listed in this post, you should aim to spend at least two weeks in Japan.
+And longer than that, if you can: If you’ve never been to Japan before, you’ll spend a week to 10 days simply covering your bases in Tokyo and Kyoto!

 Other FAQ About the Best Cities in Japan